bryanlyp/sqlite-clone/README.md

 This project is currently incomplete.
 Specifically:
 - It performs all operations in memory.
 A Pager object to convert data to and from the disk is in the works to rectify this and enable some data permanence.
 - A B Tree is to be implemented.
-- A "sort" function is to be implemented.
+- A "sort" function is to be implemented (another deviation from the original tutorial).
 - Tidying up/refactoring of code is pending :)